rainbow-mind-machine/rainbow-mind-machine/docs/installing.md

 ```

-## What You Will Need to Run a Bot Flock
+# What You Need to Run a Bot Flock

-You will need a few things before you can start using rainbow mind machine.
+You will need a few additional things before you can get a bot flock
+up and running with rainbow mind machine.

-### A Bot Idea
+## A Bot Idea

 You will need to decide on the behaviors
 you want the bot to have, so you know how to